Installing Cloud Application Gateway

 .\Omada.Identity.Import.WorkerService.exe --Operation=export --FileName="Cag_Key"

-this generates a file named Cag_Key.omadaKey
+this generates a file named Cag_Key.omadaKey.

 Transfer the .omadakey file to the target machine, then run: